 Understanding the Mid-Century Aesthetic

-Mid-century modern design emerged from the post-war optimism of the 1950s and 1960s, when furniture makers embraced clean geometry, honest materials, and a rejection of ornament for ornament’s sake.
-The credenza – that long, low storage piece that anchors a dining room or living space – became an icon of the era.
-Building one today requires understanding not just the construction methods, but the design philosophy that made these pieces timeless.
+Mid-century modern design emerged from the post-war optimism of the 1950s and 1960s, when furniture makers embraced clean geometry, honest materials, and a flat-out rejection of ornament for ornament’s sake.
+The credenza — that long, low storage piece that anchors a dining room or living space — became an icon of the era for good reason.
+Building one today requires understanding not just the construction methods, but the design philosophy that made these pieces genuinely timeless rather than just trendy.

 The credenza I’m detailing runs 72 inches long, 18 inches deep, and 30 inches tall.
 It features four tapered legs, two sliding doors on a track system, and interior adjustable shelving.
 Material cost lands around $400-500 using domestic walnut, or roughly half that with white oak or cherry.